 JOHN GIBSON: They might fight dirty, using weapons of mass destruction — chemical, biological or radioactive.

 WILLIAM SCHNEIDER: There are ties between Saddam Hussein and al-Qaeda —

 WILLIAM SCHNEIDER: Saddam Hussein and al-Qaeda share the same goal: They want to see — both of them — both of them want to see Americans dead.

 NORMAN SOLOMON: And I was very struck by the acceptance, the tone of most of the media coverage, as the sabers was rattled, as the invasion of Iraq gradually went from possible to probable to almost certain.

-DAVID LEE MILLER: The President essentially giving Saddam forty-eight hours to get out of dodge.
+DAVID LEE MILLER: The president essentially giving Saddam 48 hours to get out of Dodge.
 War now seems all but inevitable.

 GREGG JARRETT: Short of a bullet to the back of his head or he leaves the country, war is inexorable.